WearyMench/pokedex_webapp/README.md

 ## Deployment

-The application is configured to work with any repository name on GitHub Pages.
+The application is configured to work with GitHub Pages at `wearymench.github.io/pokedex_webapp/`.
 To deploy:

 1. **Using the deploy script (recommended):**